 2. The excitement has gone

 The butterflies that would flutter in your stomach earlier have now disappeared.
 The combination of thrill, excitement, and nervousness that you would feel before isn’t there anymore.
-You do, of course, feel happy when you see him, but it doesn’t feel the way it used to.
-Seeing him has become a normal part of your routine now.
+You do, of course, feel happy when you see your partner, but it doesn’t feel the way it used to.
+Seeing them has become a normal part of your routine now.

 Related reading: 13 non-sexual touches to feel intimate and close